Romsey-Road-Runners/cc6-app/terraform/README.md

 - Enables Firestore and App Engine APIs
 - Creates App Engine application
 - Sets up Firestore database in native mode
+- Deploys the Parkrun registration app
+- Creates storage bucket for app source code

+## App Deployment
+The OpenTofu configuration will:
+1. Package your app code into a zip file
+2. Upload it to Google Cloud Storage
+3. Deploy it to App Engine
+4. Output the app URL